 Statistics are useful background information to historical events and situations.
 They were often produced by knowledgeable researchers who had access to necessary raw data not easily accessible today, if at all.

 Governments are notorious statistics gatherers and publish their findings in a variety of sources, the most basic of which is the census.
-The Government of Canada has been performing a census every 10 years since Confederation, and the published statistical tables it yields provide historians with a privileged overview of the population in terms of age, sex, marital status, occupation, religion, language and ethnic background.
-Often these results are available not only for the country as a whole, but for provinces, counties and cities as well.
+The Government of Canada has been performing a census every 10 years since Confederation (1867), and the published statistical tables it yields provide historians with an overview of the population in terms of age, sex, marital status, occupation, religion, language, and ethnic background.
+Often these results are available not only for the country as a whole, but for provinces, counties, and cities as well.
 The Government Documents Collection on the second floor of the McLennan Library Building has a complete set of all Canadian censuses, beginning with the call number begin CA1 STC.

-If you need assistance finding statistics in governmental sources, ask Eamon Duffy, the liaison librarian.
+If you need assistance finding statistics in governmental sources, ask Eamon Duffy, the Government Documents liaison librarian.

 Works need not actually have been published in the time of the event in order to contain appropriate historical statistics.
 Modern secondary scholarly works, both books and articles, are often your best sources for historical statistics.